 - Serving alcohol to minors: There’s a simple way of avoiding this issue: just make sure you’re checking for IDs on all of your customers so you can be sure you’re not serving anyone underage.
 And when you do check identification, make sure you actually take the time to do it properly.
 If you have any reason to believe a customer is less than 21 years old, you must check their ID, and you should take the necessary training to be able to identify fake IDs as well.

 - Overserving intoxicated customers: Just because a customer keeps asking for more drinks does not mean you have to keep serving them.
 In fact, you are legally expected to stop service if the customer is getting too intoxicated.
 Keep in mind that there’s a chance you could be legally liable for the actions of any intoxicated patron after they leave your establishment.
 Therefore, know the signs of intoxication and know when to cut someone off.
+If your establishment is linked to foul play or other undesirable outcome as a result of a drunk patron you overserved, your establishment’s liquor license is at risk of being revoked altogether.

 - Being drunk on the job: It is illegal for your employees to be intoxicated while on the premises.
 It’s dangerous and highly unprofessional.
 If you’re going to be responsible for serving alcohol to others (and cutting them off when they’ve had enough), you need to have your wits about you.